-MATH I CALCULUS I
+MATH 1 CALCULUS I

-An introduction to single-variable differential and integral calculus including: functions, limits and continuity; techniques and applications of differentiation and integration; the Fundamental Theorem of Calculus; areas and volumes of solids of revolution.
+An introduction to single-variable differential and integral calculus functions, limits and continuity; techniques and includina: applications of differentiation and integration; the Fundamental Theorem of Calculus; areas and volumes of solids of revolution.

 Prerequisite: MATH 30 and MATH 39 or MATH 38 with a minimum grade of C

-MATH 2 CALCULUS II
+CALCULUS II MATH 2

 Continuation of single-variable differential and integral calculus.
 Topics covered include: inverse and hyperbolic functions; techniques of integration; polar and parametric equations; infinite sequences, series, power series and Taylor series; applications of integration.
 Primarily for mathematics, physical science and engineering majors.
 Prerequisite: MATH 1 with a minimum grade of C